ericlindstrom/soyresponse/README.md

 `options.xssiPrefix` - http://goo.gl/fdgn7p

 `options.removeFromJson` - Remove objects from JSON that you may not need, such as a global context variable.

+`options.usePayload` - Moves res.locals and options into a `payload` object.
+Useful when using closure compilers' `ADVANCED` mode with client side templating.